AST Research: Decline and sale (1994–2001)

 By the mid-1990s, AST had severe problems in the highly competitive PC market.
 According to The New York Times, AST's prospect shrunk due to the strategy of offering premium models in an increasingly competitive personal computer market, while Compaq and other top manufacturers slashed prices in direct competition with the cheapest clones.
 Samsung paid $378 million for 46% of AST in 1995, providing badly needed funding.
 Sales grew slightly in fiscal year 1995 but the company lost $99.3 million.
 In August Tandy, which provided 18% of revenue, said that it would sell IBM computers in its Radio Shack stores.
+By the time former Apple executive Ian Diery replaced Qureshey as CEO in November 1995, AST was no longer the largest computer maker in Orange County; Toshiba Information Systems, which only made portable computers, sold 154,000 more computers in the United States that year.
 Revenues for 1996 were $2.1 billion, down from 1995 revenues of over $2.3 billion.

 In 1997, AST Research was wholly acquired by Samsung.
 At the time, Samsung owned 46 percent of AST and had offered to buy the remaining common shares.
 Prior to this move, Samsung had already owned a substantial stake and provided considerable financial support to keep AST going.
 By December, the number of employees was down to 1,900.
 In 1999, Samsung was forced to close the California-based computer maker after a string of losses and a mass defection of research talent.
 Samsung had invested US$1 billion in the company.

 The AST trademark was sold to Beny Alagem, co-founder of Packard Bell, on January 10, 1999; Alagem also gained an exclusive license to the company's intellectual property.
 The deal was estimated at around $200 million in value according to one person familiar with its details.
 Alagem additionally invested $12.5 million into the formation of AST Computers, a separate, "Internet-driven" joint venture based in Los Angeles, with Alagem holding a 65 percent stake and Samsung holding a 35 percent stake; however, the venture failed to gain traction as the computer market slowed in late 2000, becoming moribund by 2004.
 Meanwhile, Samsung restructured the original AST as ARI Service to support its existing products until it was dissolved on February 28, 2001.